Melkutt/Transponder_Maker_for_Gpredict/README.md

 # A simple way to make transponder file to Gpredict

 I got tired of writing together transponders in notepad++ files and automating parts of it, so I created this program whit some help from AI.
-I made a EXE file for easy use, but if you alredy have Python installed you can just run my Python code it in a terminal.
+I made a EXE file for easy use, but if you alredy have Python installed you can just run the Python code it in a terminal.

 ## How it works
 Quite simple, you enter the data you have access to and then you press save .trsp file, and voila, you have a ready transponder file!